myHaiven/data-collection/README.md

 ## Setting up the Python environment

-If using Python venv, you can use the code below to set up the code:
+If using Python venv, first activate your environment, then use the code below to set up the packages for the environment:

 ```{bash}
 python3 -m pip install -r requirements.txt